GoogleCloudPlatform/ai-on-gke/best-practices/gke-batch-refarch/README.md

    gke-gke-batch-refarch-reserved-np-866c1d22-r6rt       Ready    <none>   12h     v1.28.3-gke.1203001
    ```

-7. **Deploying JobSet workloads:** Switch to the `jobset` directory and run the `deploy_workloads.sh` script.
+7. **Deploying JobSet workloads:** Switch to the `jobset` directory and run the `create_workloads.sh` script.
 This script will connect to the cluster and deploy one JobSet from each team at a time until all teams have three JobSets submitted (jobset-0 through jobset-3).

    ```bash
    cd $HOME/ai-on-gke/best-practices/gke-batch-refarch/jobset && \